Microscopy: Extensions

 Most modern instruments provide simple solutions for micro-photography and image recording electronically.
 However such capabilities are not always present and the more experienced microscopist may prefer a hand drawn image to a photograph.
 This is because a microscopist with knowledge of the subject can accurately convert a three-dimensional image into a precise two-dimensional drawing.
 In a photograph or other image capture system however, only one thin plane is ever in good focus.

 The creation of accurate micrographs requires a microscopical technique using a monocular eyepiece.
 It is essential that both eyes are open and that the eye that is not observing down the microscope is instead concentrated on a sheet of paper on the bench besides the microscope.
 With practice, and without moving the head or eyes, it is possible to accurately trace the observed shapes by simultaneously "seeing" the pencil point in the microscopical image.

-It is always less tiring to observe with the microscope focused so that the image is seen at infinity and with both eyes open at all times.